martinmugnier/martinmugnier.github.io/_pages/research.md

   </details>
   </li>

-  <li>Inference After Discretizing Unobserved Heterogeneity (with <a href="https://sites.google.com/view/jad-beyhum">Jad Beyhum</a>)
+  <li>Inference After Discretizing Time-Varying Unobserved Heterogeneity (with <a href="https://sites.google.com/view/jad-beyhum">Jad Beyhum</a>)
-  <details><summary>[Abstract][<a href="https://arxiv.org/abs/2412.07352">Paper</a>][<a href="https://www.cemmap.ac.uk/publication/inference-after-discretizing-unobserved-heterogeneity/">Cemmap working paper</a>]</summary>
+  <details><summary>[Abstract][<a href="https://arxiv.org/abs/2412.07352">Paper (version:May 2025)</a>][<a href="https://www.cemmap.ac.uk/publication/inference-after-discretizing-unobserved-heterogeneity/">Cemmap working paper</a>]</summary>
   <p>
-   <em> We consider a linear panel data model with nonseparable two-way unobserved heterogeneity corresponding to a linear version of the model studied in Bonhomme et al. (2022).
-We show that inference is possible in this setting using a straightforward two-step estimation procedure inspired by existing discretization approaches.
-In the first step, we construct a discrete approximation of the unobserved heterogeneity by (k-means) clustering observations separately across the individual ($i$) and time ($t$) dimensions.
-In the second step, we estimate a linear model with two-way group fixed effects specific to each cluster.
-Our approach shares similarities with methods from the double machine learning literature, as the underlying moment conditions exhibit the same type of bias-reducing properties.
-We provide a theoretical analysis of a cross-fitted version of our estimator, establishing its asymptotic normality at parametric rate under the condition $\max(N,T)=o(\min(N,T)^3)$.
-Simulation studies demonstrate that our methodology achieves excellent finite-sample performance, even when $T$ is negligible with respect to $N$.
+   <em> Approximating time-varying unobserved heterogeneity by discrete types has become increasingly popular in economics.
+Yet, provably valid post-clustering inference for target parameters in models that do not impose an exact group structure is still lacking.
+This paper fills this gap in the leading case of a linear panel data model with nonseparable two-way unobserved heterogeneity.
+Building on insights from the double machine learning literature, we propose a simple inference procedure based on a bias-reducing moment.
+Asymptotic theory and simulations suggest excellent performance.
+In the application on fiscal policy we revisit, the novel approach yields conclusions in line with economic theory.
    </em>
   </p>
   </details>